EliasCampos/minorm/README.rst

     book = Book(title="foobar")  # or pass it in init method book.save()

-Remove a row for in db by calling :code:`delete` method:
+Remove a row from db by calling :code:`delete` method:

 .. code:: python